 With over twenty years experience across internet and mobile technologies, Andrew has founded six tech startups and advised hundreds more as a mentor or consultant to tech businesses.

 After concluding there wasn’t much call for lemonade stands in an often overcast small English town, in 1990 Andrew created the subscription fanzine STPUG for Atari-ST computer owners.
 Soon after he started the Computer Advisory Service with his school as his first customer.

 Other startups included InTraining (2000) an interactive fitness website with Olympian and six times Commonwealth Games winner Dave Morgan, and DinnerDateAuctions one of the services to ever use interactive SMS.
-Raising capital after the dot-com crash was tough however, and neither service could flourish without investment.
+Raising capital after the dot-com crash was tough and neither service succeeded.

 In 2001 Andrew founded playtxt the world’s first location-based mobile social network.
-It was before its time, too advanced both for the market and for European investors!
-In 2006 its US competitor Dodgeball sold to Google, and assuming the “who’s nearby” problem would swiftly be solved by the search giant, Andrew decided to move on.
+Early to market and challenging for European investors not experienced in D2C products, in 2006 a US competitor Dodgeball sold to Google.
+Assuming the “who’s nearby” problem would swiftly be solved by the search giant, Andrew decided to move on.

 In 2007 he invented and patented trust-network technology to solve the problem of accurate personal recommendations on your mobile, i.e. how to find restaurants and other places nearby you’re guaranteed to like.
-Rejecting an $8m US acquisition offer to instead take further funding to grow the business, two months after investment the VCs got cold feet and sought a B2B strategy; Rummble is now Seldon.
+Rejecting a US acquisition offer to instead take further funding to grow the business two months after the investment the VCs got cold feet and sought a B2B strategy, today Rummble has become Seldon.

 In 2010 Andrew became a Board Director of UnLtdWorld an online platform to support the Founders of social enterprise, later acquired by The Guardian Media Group.